m50d/m50d.github.com/_posts/2018-11-29-deploying-scalajs-with-netlify.md

 To check everything's working, run `mvn process-classes` and then navigate to `target/classes/index.html` in your web browser.
 You should see your app running locally!

-## 2. Include the maven wrapper in your project source
+## 2. Include the Maven wrapper in your project source